In this blog, I’ll share 10 lesser-known shifts and tweaks you can make that will have a big impact on your overall budget.

 Wedding Budget Hack #5: Find a New Source of Income

-I’m sure you’ve read somewhere by now that you need to have a budget and stick to it.
-Let me add to that.
-Once you have your total budget number, look for ways to get that money.
-I’m not asking you to focus on saving money.
-I’m asking you to open your eyes to the opportunities to earn extra money.
+If you can’t seem to stretch your wedding budget to cover everything you want, look for ways to earn extra money.
 Think about whether you have a few hours per week that you could use to make extra money specifically for your wedding fund?
 Not only will the extra cash help, but you also won’t be able to spend money while you’re working…

 Spending time on this will have a lasting financial impact long past your wedding day.
-There are plenty of ideas for how to bring in money on the side, but I love this article by Dave Ramsey.
-I’ve found it a whole lot easier to make $100 than save $100 on something I really want.
-If you are short on time, and you’ve already shut off your TV, look into timeboxing.
-Getting a handle on how you allocate your time will not only positively affect your budget, it will safeguard your marriage.
+There are plenty of ideas for how to bring in money on the side.
+I’ve found that is a whole lot easier to make $100 myself than it is to save $100 on something I really want.
+It is possible to find the time.

 Wedding Budget Hack #6: Choose DIY Wisely

 Doing it Yourself has become synonymous with saving money on weddings.
-But take it from someone who sees finished DIY projects weekend after weekend, some of them are soooo not worth it.
+But take it from someone who sees finished DIY projects weekend after weekend, some of them are not money-saving.

 I’ve seen DIY centerpieces that could have been outsourced at a fraction of the cost.
-I’ve picked up 100 DIY favors at the end of the night, that I begged guests to take with them.
+I’ve picked up 100 DIY favors at the end of the night, that we couldn’t convince guests to take with them.
 I’ve seen clients trash the décor they thought they’d resell after their wedding.

-I’ve also seen the opposite, DIY which was a cost savings.
+I’ve also seen the opposite, DIY which was a cost-saving.
 I’ve seen an artist use her own art for centerpieces, a baker make her own favors that people couldn’t stop eating, and a thrifty client that successfully rents out the décor she used for her wedding more than 2 years ago.
-The second group took a skill they already have and used it to save money on their wedding.
-They chose a DIY project with the highest return on investment.
+The second group took a skill they already had and used it to save money on their wedding.

 Wedding Budget Hack #7: Be Organized and Prepared

-Wedding Budget Hack #8: Pick 1 Less Experienced Professional
+Wedding Budget Hack #8: Pick ONLY 1 Less-Experienced Professional

-Here’s the thing, utilizing one new pro can work.
+Utilizing one new pro can work.
 Utilizing all new pros can be very hard on the couple and likely the wedding itself.
 If you want to save money in this way, take a look at your wedding vision and your budget.
 Decide which element you are less concerned with.
 Is it catering, music, décor, photography?
-Keep in mind that in exchange for the cost savings, you will take on some risk related to performance and professionalism.
+Keep in mind that in exchange for the cost savings, you will take on some risks related to performance and professionalism.
 For which element could you live with a less than professional outcome?
 Ask yourself, can I emotionally afford to hire this less experienced person for my wedding day to perform this service.